top of page

 Holloway also directs the Dad Village Symphony Orchestra, a new virtual orchestra formed out of the COVID-19 pandemic dedicated to performing new and diverse works.
 The DVSO has produced four orchestral albums to date, premiering eleven new works by six different composers since 2020.
 For more information, visit www.dvso.org.

 Holloway graduated from the University of Colorado Boulder in 2021, earning a Bachelor of Music in composition and viola performance.
-There, he studied composition with Carter Pann, Dan Kellogg, and Annika Socolofsky, viola with Erika Eckert and former Tacáks Quartet violist Geraldine Walther, and conducting with Maestro Gary Lewis.
-He is currently pursuing a master’s degree in composition at Carnegie Mellon University, under the tutelage of Nancy Galbraith.
+There, he studied composition with Carter Pann, Dan Kellogg, and Annika Socolofsky, viola with Erika Eckert and former Takács Quartet violist Geraldine Walther, and conducting with Maestro Gary Lewis.
+He earned his Master of Music in composition in 2024 at Carnegie Mellon University, and then served as the assistant conductor of the Carnegie Mellon Philharmonic from 2024–2025.

 In his spare time, Holloway enjoys hiking, surfing, and finding.
 He is a big Nintendo fan and enjoys playing video games, and he indulges in Star Wars marathons probably more often than is healthy.